HackYourFuture/React/react1/week1/lesson-plan.md

     - Break down a site into components
   - Reusable blocks of JavaScript & HTML
   - Each component instance can be given different data
-  - Can display JavaScript values in the HTML, using the { } symbols
-  - Class component vs. functional component
-  - Always returns HTML (in the form of JSX)
-  - Render an array in `.map`
   - [Exercise](#working-with-component-trees)
 - JSX
   - A way to write dynamic HTML code with JavaScript